apkatsikas/subcordant/README.md

 # subcordant

 ## TODOs
-* Not sure I really need cancel funcs and some contexts now
-* DOn't emit that ffmpeg was cancelled
+* Don't emit that ffmpeg was cancelled
 * Testing errors
 * Kick bot
 * Say what the album name is
 * Support playlist
+* Skip track
 * Allow one signal kill to exit cleanly
 * -stream-from flag, defaults to stream, but you can also stream from disk (if the bot has access to same file system as the subsonic instance)
 * Auto determine audio channel ID